ihor-shnaider2/cinema-api/README.md

 - Target .NET 8 (or latest LTS).
 Minimal APIs, MVC controllers or both—your choice.
 - Hard‑code the feed URL in appsettings.json; design so it can be swapped for a real endpoint later.
-- No authentication, payments or multi‑screen logic required.
+- No authentication logic required.
 - Prioritise readability, separation of concerns and meaningful tests — 100% coverage is not required.
-- Use any packages (like Polly) you'd normally reach for.
+- Use any NuGet packages you'd normally reach for.

 Happy coding!